Author: Leilah J Dare / Editor: Jason Kendall / Reviewer: Joe Schrieber / Codes: CAP7, CC5, HAP8 / Published: 04/11/2019 / Review Date: 04/11/2022

 (i) Pulmonary Embolism (PE):

 ECG changes associated with significant PE reflect right ventricular strain (due to outflow obstruction) and are mainly in the inferior and anteroseptal leads.
 In addition to ST segment elevation (which is an unusual finding in PE), there are other ECG findings that are associated with PE (see Table 8).
+ST elevation generally persists approx. 2/52.
+Persistence thereafter could represent Ventricular Aneurysm.

 Table 8: ECG features associated with PE16